 Ingredients

-- 10 slices white bread approximately 3/4 of a standard loaf
+- 10 slices stale French Loaf approximately 3/4 of a standard loaf, cut in 1-inch cubes

 - 1 tablespoon olive oil